MCPHub LabRegistryGlitterKill/sdl-mcp

 echo '{"repoId":"my-repo"}' | sdl-mcp tool symbol.search --query "auth"

-Features include typed argument coercion (string, number, boolean, string[], json), budget flag merging, stdin JSON piping with CLI-flags-win precedence, auto-resolved repoId from cwd, four output formats (json, json-compact, pretty, table), typo suggestions, and per-action --help.
-The CLI dispatches through the same gateway router and Zod schemas as the MCP server โ€” identical code paths, identical validation.
+Features include typed argument coercion (string, number, boolean, string[], json), budget flag merging, stdin JSON piping with CLI flag precedence, auto-resolved repoId from cwd for graph actions, four output formats (json, json-compact, pretty, table), typo suggestions, and per-action --help.
+Direct graph actions dispatch through the same gateway router and Zod schemas as the MCP server; action.search and manual run in process against the same metadata handlers used by MCP registration.

 Why it matters:

-• All MCP tool actions accessible from any terminal โ€” no server, transport, or SDK required
+• 36 direct graph/action aliases plus action.search and manual metadata proxies accessible from any terminal - no server, transport, or SDK required

 • Four output formats (json, json-compact, pretty, table) for scripting and CI pipelines